john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/early_prep.md

 I will probably use `fdisk` to do the partitioning.
 [Here](http://tldp.org/HOWTO/Partition/fdisk_partitioning.html) is a good introduction to `fdisk`.

+[Here](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md) is the official guide for installing the Raspbian OS.

 ## Linux from Scratch